dcm4che/dcm4chee-arc-hl7cs/source/oru/inbound.rst

 DICOM attributes as defined in :ref:`adt_in_pid_dicom`.
 If a Patient record with the extracted primary Patient ID already exists in the database, that Patient record will get updated.
 If there is no such Patient record a new Patient record will be inserted into the database [#hl7NoPatientCreateMessageType]_.
-Based on the information received in the OBR and OBX segments, a SR object is stored to the study.
+Based on the information received in the OBR and OBX segments, a SR / PDF / CDA object is stored to the study.

 .. [#hl7NoPatientCreateMessageType] The creation of new Patient records will be suppressed for message types which are listed by configuration parameter *HL7 No Patient Create Message Type(s)*  of |product|.